podondra/gym-rl/post/reinforcement-learning.md

 Reinforcement learning uses training information which *evaluates* the actions taken rather than *instructs* by giving correct actions.
-Therefore the search for good behaviour is needed.
+Therefore the search for good behavior is needed.
 Purely evaluative feedback indicates how good the action taken was so depends entirely on the action.
 Purely instructive feedback indicates the correct action independently of